psavine42/pytorchart/README.md

 I tend to like not redoing my logging creation functions for every expriment, so I decided to consolidate these.
 If you like tnt's MeterLogger, but also like logging random things like histograms of your weights, this may be for you.

-### Misc Notes
-There are also some utilities that I wrote down one time to remind myself what the plot and meter types are and the shapes of the inputs they take.

-    Stat.meter_types()    # list all the meters
-    Stat.plot_types()     # list all plot types
-    Stat.plot_types()     # show docs for a meter type

-    Stat.preset_names()           # list all the preset names Stat.preset_info('loss+Acc')  # show details for a preset config

 ### Install